Sitecore/Sitecore.Pathfinder/README.md

-generate-unittests | Generates basic unit tests for the project. help | Displays version information and a list of commands. init-atom | Creates a new Atom project. init-project | Initializes the project. init-visualstudio | Creates a new Visual Studio project. init-vscode | Creates a new Visual Studio Code project. install-package | Unpacks and installs the project package (including dependencies) in the website. list-items | Lists the Sitecore items in the project. list-project | Lists the project items (Sitecore items and files). pack-dependencies | Creates a Nuget package for Sitecore package in the /sitecore.tools/packages directory. pack-nuget | Creates a Nuget package from the project. publish-database | Publishes a Sitecore database (usually the master database).
+generate-unittests | Generates basic unit tests for the project. help | Displays version information and a list of commands. init-atom | Creates a new Atom project. init-visualstudio | Creates a new Visual Studio project. init-vscode | Creates a new Visual Studio Code project. install-package | Unpacks and installs the project package (including dependencies) in the website. list-items | Lists the Sitecore items in the project. list-project | Lists the project items (Sitecore items and files). new-project | Initializes the project. pack-dependencies | Creates a Nuget package for Sitecore package in the /sitecore.tools/packages directory. pack-nuget | Creates a Nuget package from the project. publish-database | Publishes a Sitecore database (usually the master database).